Larry-Cui/Larry-Cui.github.io/_posts/algo/2022-12-9-radixSort.md

 This post is based on [Geeksforgeeks](https://www.geeksforgeeks.org/radix-sort/), [Brilliant](https://brilliant.org/wiki/radix-sort/) and [Interview Kickstart](https://www.interviewkickstart.com/learn/radix-sort-algorithm).

-The lower bound for the comparison based sorting algorithm (Merge Sort, Heap Sort, Quick-Sort .. etc) is $O(nLogn)$.
+The lower bound for the comparison based sorting algorithm (Merge Sort, Heap Sort, Quick-Sort .. etc) is $O(n \log n)$.
 They cannot do better than that.
 Counting sort is a linear time sorting algorithm that sort in $O(n+k)$ time when elements are in the range from 1 to k.

 What if the total amount of elements is n, but the values are in the range from 1 to $n^2$ or even larger?